apostrophecms/apostrophe-a3-schema-exporter/README.md

 Iterates over all of these and adds a `schema.js` file in the A3 format in every custom module.
 You can change the parent folder name of modules.
 By default, it is `lib/modules`.

+**Pay attention, the script will overwrite existing `schema.js` files in your modules directories.**

 The directory structure would look like:

 ```